ManuelZ/Upwork-Downloader/README.md

 This project consists of:

-- A script to download jobs' data from upwork based in an input query.
+- A script to download jobs' data from Upwork based on an input query.
 - An [Electron](https://www.electronjs.org/) user interface to go through the downloaded jobs and mark them as interesting or not.
 - A Machine Learning setup to learn from the labeled jobs and classify unseen ones.